-General Vo Nguyen Giap’s concept of People’s War called for the total mobilization of Vietnam’s human resources and the transformation of the country’s natural and built environments into weapons of war.
-Thus, as soon as the Communist guerrillas took hold of a South Vietnamese village, cadre worked to consolidate the Vietcong’s control over the residents as well as the surrounding countryside.
+Ho Chi Minh’s concept of People’s War called for the total mobilization of Vietnam’s human resources and the transformation of the country’s natural and built environments into weapons of war.
+Thus, as soon as the Communist guerrillas took hold of a South Vietnamese village, cadre worked to consolidate the Vietcong’s control over the residents, as well as the surrounding countryside.
 Political officers levied taxes on rice farmers, convened show trials for “enemies of the people,” and propagandized the populace on the need to support The Resistance.
 Officers recruited young men into the many branches of the Vietcong military apparatus and organized the peasants into work gangs.
-Those labourers fortified the Vietcong village and the surrounding agricultural landscape against U.S and South Vietnamese forces.
+Those laborers fortified the Vietcong village and the surrounding agricultural landscape against U.S and South Vietnamese forces.

-Before the start of the First Indochina War, Ho Chi Minh hinted that he planned on exploiting the Vietnamese rural landscape as a weapon against the French Expeditionary Corps.
-Ho Chi Minh biographer William Duiker wrote of Ho’s intentions, “…[he] insisted the heroism of the Yugoslav partisans against Nazi Germany showed that the spirit of man was more powerful than machines, which could not operate effectively in swamps and thick jungles.
+Before the start of the First Indochina War, Ho Chi Minh hinted that he planned on using Vietnamese villages as weapons against the French Expeditionary Corps.
+Ho Chi Minh biographer William Duiker wrote of Ho’s intentions in this regard, “…[Ho] insisted the heroism of the Yugoslav partisans against Nazi Germany showed that the spirit of man was more powerful than machines, which could not operate effectively in swamps and thick jungles.
 [According to Ho] There were millions of straw huts that could serve as “Trojan horses,” in the rear of an invading army.”

-The intricate system of Vietminh defensive works took a terrible toll on French troops.
-Only after two months of vicious house-to-house fighting did the French succeed in clearing the Vietminh from Hanoi.
-In the end, a sizeable Communist force escaped the city by fleeing through a network of tunnels.
+The intricate system of Vietminh defensive works constructed in Hanoi took a terrible toll on French troops.
+The French only succeeded in taking the city after two months of vicious house-to-house fighting.
+And when the battle ended, a sizable Communist force escaped Hanoi by fleeing through a network of tunnels.

 Jonathan Schell, The Village of Ben Suc, (New York: Alfred A. Knopf, 1967), 3.